KoustavHazra/hints/README.md

 6. Get the data for user specific blogs, so that we can show that data on the /home and /all-posts page.

 7. Need a profile page, where user can go and check their own blogs.

+8. add hastags to blogs, then based on hashtags we can search other blogs.